-Introduction to Sociology

-Introduction to Psychology

-College Writing I

-Introduction to Criminal Justice

-Strategic Management

-Spanish I

-Statistics

-Biology I (offered during school day)

-Intro to Biotechnology (offered during school day)
+Introduction to Sociology Introduction to Psychology College Writing I Introduction to Criminal Justice Strategic Management Spanish I Statistics Biology I (during school day) Intro to Biotechnology I (during school day) Anatomy and Physiology (during school day)

 The Commonwealth Dual Enrollment Partnership, a program managed and supported by the Massachusetts Department of Higher Education, provides opportunities for qualified high school students to take college-level courses at a discounted rate.
 Mount Wachusett Community College is working together with Monty Tech to provide dual enrollment opportunities for students within the program of studies as well as through alternative scheduling.
 For students to be eligible for dual enrollment, their coursework must meet the advanced placement program goals or be related to their vocational program.
 Students should review their handbook for registration requirements.